danwerner21/Dragon64/README.md

 Note that much of this work is based on the work done by Ciaran Anscomb.
 Without that original work, this would have taken much longer to complete.

-# NOTE THAT THIS SYSTEM IS STILL A WORK IN PROGRESS AND HAS NOT BEEN THOURHOULY TESTED.
+# NOTE THAT THIS SYSTEM IS STILL A WORK IN PROGRESS AND HAS NOT BEEN TESTED.
 PCBs HAVE NOT BEEN PRODUCED FOR THE LATEST VERSION AND THE ENCLOSURE HAS NOT BEEN TEST PRINTED.
 THIS FILE WILL BE UPDATED AS TESTING OCCURS.

 More generalized information on this line of retro computers can be found here: